Avesta

-The Avesta (Note: /ə'vɛstə/, Book Pahlavi: ʾp(y)stʾk' (abestāg), Persian: اوستا (avestâ)) is the text corpus of religious literature of Zoroastrianism.
+The Avesta (Note: /ə'vɛstə/, Book Pahlavi: ʾp(y)stʾk' (abestāg), Persian: اوستا (avestâ)) is the corpus of religious texts of Zoroastrianism.
 All its texts are composed in the Avestan language and written in the Avestan alphabet.
-Modern editions of the Avesta are based on the various manuscripts that have survived in India and Iran.
+It represents the largest literature of the Old Iranian period and contains the oldest texts in any Iranian language, a sister language to Old Persian dated to more than 2,400 years BP.

 The individual texts of the Avesta were originally oral compositions.
-They were composed over a long period of several centuries during the Avestan period (possibly ranging from 15th century BCE – 4th century BCE).
+They were composed over a long period of several centuries during the Avestan period (possibly ranging from the 15th century BCE to the 4th century BCE).
 The written transmission began much later during the Sasanian era (224 to 651 CE), with the creation of the Avestan alphabet.
 The resulting texts were then compiled into the multi-volume edition of the Sasanian Avesta.
-This edition was lost sometime after the 10th century CE, and only a small portion of it has survived, scattered across a number of individual manuscript traditions.
+This edition was lost after the Islamic conquest of Iran, and only a small portion of it has survived, scattered across a number of individual manuscript traditions.
 The oldest surviving fragment of such a manuscript dates to 1323 CE.

-Unlike the Sasanian Avesta, which was organized thematically, the surviving Avestan manuscripts correspond to the different ceremonies in which they are used.
-It is assumed that it was their regular use which ensured their survival to this day.
-The principal text is the Yasna, which takes its name from the corresponding ceremony, in which it is recited.
-Extensions to the Yasna ceremony include the Vendidad and the Visperad.
-In addition to these High Liturgies, the Avestan corpus comprises shorter litugical texts compiled in the Khordeh Avesta or "Little Avesta".
-Aside from the Yashts, these other lesser texts include the Nyayeshs, the Gāhs, the Sih-rozag and the Afrinagans.
+These surviving manuscripts no longer contain the whole Avestan corpus but specific ritual or devotional texts.
+Important ritual texts are the Yasna, Visperad and Vendidad which are recited by priests in the eponymous Yasna, Visperad and Vendidad ceremonies.
+In contrast, devotional texts are used by both priests and lay people and compiled in the Khordeh Avesta or "Little Avesta" manuscripts.
+Aside from the Yashts, these manuscripts include the Nyayeshs, the Gāhs, the Sih-rozag and the Afrinagans.

 Name

 The term Avesta originates from the 9th/10th-century works of Zoroastrian tradition in which the word appears as Middle Persian abestāg, Book Pahlavi ʾp(y)stʾkʼ.
 In that context, abestāg texts are portrayed as received knowledge and are distinguished from the exegetical commentaries (the zand) thereof.

 The literal meaning of the word abestāg is uncertain; it is generally acknowledged to be a learned borrowing from Avestan, but none of the suggested etymologies have been universally accepted.
-The widely repeated derivation from *upa-stavaka is from Christian Bartholomae (Altiranisches Wörterbuch, 1904), who interpreted abestāg as a descendant of a hypothetical reconstructed Old Iranian word for "praise-song" (Bartholomae: Lobgesang); but this word is not actually attested in any text.
+The widely repeated derivation from *upa-stavaka is from Bartholomae, who interpreted abestāg as a descendant of a hypothetical reconstructed Old Iranian word for "praise-song" (Bartholomae: Lobgesang); but this word is not actually attested in any text.